LIKO-12/liko-12.github.io/docs/miscellaneous/liko-machine.md

 ### `reboot`

+Restart LIKO-12.

 :::caution

 Be always cautions to save your modifications before running code that might use this function.

 :::

-Restart LIKO-12.

 #### Soft restart

-Restarts the machine by reloading itself.
+Have the machine restarted by making it reload itself.

 ```lua
 reboot()